✨ Join us June 25th, 4:00 PM (CET) for our live session: Getting Cited by AI: A New Playbook for Content Teams

 Data hosting and storage

-Prismic services and data are hosted in Amazon Web Services (AWS) facilities us-east-1 located in Northern Virginia, USA.
+Prismic services and customer data are hosted on Amazon Web Services (AWS) infrastructure in the us-east-1 region (Northern Virginia, USA).

 Security policies